British Folklore and its Buried Treasure.

 - Britains Viking Treasure Hoard

 One of the largest finds in modern British history, uncovered a large amount of hidden Irish Viking silver.

-The British Isles was a wealth of both mythical and historical treasure buried in the ground or lost in the sea.
-Over the year's we have uncovered Roman gold, Viking silver, Celtic jewellery, Spanish wealth from the New World and trinkets from the ancient world.
-What lies under the wave's on the sea that surrounds us, and under the British soil is still waiting to be discovered.
-Perhap's the treasure out there for us to find is more rediscovering our heritage rather than how much loot we can find with metal detectors.
+The British Isles has a wealth of both mythical and historical treasure buried in the ground or lost in the sea.
+Over many years we have uncovered Roman gold, Viking silver, Celtic jewellery, Spanish wealth from the New World and trinkets from the ancient world.
+What lies under the waves of the sea that surrounds us, and under the unexplored lands is still waiting to be discovered.
+Perhaps the true treasure out there for us to find, is actually rediscovering our heritage rather than how much loot we can find with metal detectors in windy fields.